joseywalescolt45/systems-engineering/scheduler/sdd.md

 - Confirming modifications to an existing flight plan

 A REST API allows client rideshare apps and automated Arrow protocols (such as maintenance scheduling) to make requests to the scheduler.

+TODO Need proper credentials to make modifications to existing flight plan, or for specific user.
+Prevent another individual from making a flight plan for you unless you authorized them to.

 **Requesting Flight Plans**